Non-linear stability of the Kerr-Newman-de Sitter family of charged black holes: Mode stability for the linearized Einstein--Maxwell system

 In fact, $(V,a)$ is a generalized mode as well, containing at most one higher power of $t_*$ than $(\gdot,\Adot)$.
 Thus, if $\sigma\neq 0$, then $b'=0$, and $(\gdot,\Adot)$ is a pure gauge solution, while generalized mode solutions with frequency $\sigma=0$ are linearized KNdS solutions up to a pure gauge solution. \end{thm}

-We will follow the method of Kodama--Ishibashi for the study of perturbations of Schwarzschild--de~Sitter spacetimes \cite{KodamaIshibashiMaster}, building on \cite{KodamaIshibashiSetoBranes,KodamaSasakiPerturbation}, and partially extended to the charged case in \cite{KodamaIshibashiCharged}.
-The latter paper deals with a more general problem (working in general dimension, and including source terms beyond Maxwell),\footnote{In the notation of \cite{KodamaIshibashiCharged}, we discuss the case $n=2$, $\kappa^2=2$ (see \cite[equation~\KI{2}{12}]{KodamaIshibashiCharged}), $q=Q$, $\lambda=\Lambda/3$ (see \cite[equation~\KI{2}{14}]{KodamaIshibashiCharged}), so $E_0=Q/r^2$ (see \cite[equation~\KI{2}{9}]{KodamaIshibashiCharged}), and there are a number of sign changes due to the different sign convention adopted here.} but does not discuss a number of special types of perturbations.
-Since dealing with these special types --- stationary perturbations, scalar $l=1$ perturbations, and spherically symmetric perturbations --- necessitates working out the full perturbation equations, we give a full proof of Theorem~\ref{ThmMS} in the setting of interest in the present paper.
+This result relies in a crucial manner on the fact that the spacetime under consideration has low dimension (here $4$), as discussed in \S\ref{SubsecIntroWork}.
+We will follow the method of Kodama--Ishibashi for the study of perturbations of Schwarzschild--de~Sitter spacetimes \cite{KodamaIshibashiMaster}, building on \cite{KodamaIshibashiSetoBranes,KodamaSasakiPerturbation}, and extended to the charged case in \cite{KodamaIshibashiCharged}.
+The latter paper deals with a more general problem (working in general dimension, and including source terms beyond Maxwell),\footnote{In the notation of \cite{KodamaIshibashiCharged}, we discuss the case $n=2$, $\kappa^2=2$ (see \cite[equation~\KI{2}{12}]{KodamaIshibashiCharged}), $q=Q$, $\lambda=\Lambda/3$ (see \cite[equation~\KI{2}{14}]{KodamaIshibashiCharged}), so $E_0=Q/r^2$ (see \cite[equation~\KI{2}{9}]{KodamaIshibashiCharged}), and there are a number of sign changes due to the different sign convention adopted here.} but does not provide a full discussion of a number of special types of perturbations: spherically symmetric perturbations, which correspond to changes in the black hole parameters by the Birkhoff theorem, as pointed out in \cite[\S5]{KodamaIshibashiCharged}; scalar $l=1$ perturbations (see~\eqref{EqMSScalar} below), which are special due to their relationship with rotational Killing vector fields on $\Sph^2$ --- we extend the treatment in \cite[Appendix~D]{KodamaIshibashiCharged} by giving a detailed description of their pure gauge character as needed for the study of generalized modes; and lastly stationary, non spherically symmetric, perturbations, which were previously only treated in the uncharged case in \cite[\S4]{KodamaIshibashiMaster} --- we show how the arguments in the reference can be extended to the charged case.
+Since dealing with these special types necessitates working out the full perturbation equations, we give a detailed proof of Theorem~\ref{ThmMS} for \emph{all} types of perturbations in the setting of interest in the present paper; thus, we include a complete discussion also of those cases (non-stationary modes with $l\geq 2$ and vector $l=1$ modes) for which a sufficient treatment was already given in \cite{KodamaIshibashiCharged}.

 The first step in the proof is a decomposition of $(\gdot,\Adot)$ into scalar and vector spherical harmonics; since the RNdS metric $g$ is spherically symmetric, each component by itself will be annihilated by $\sL$.
 To explain the decomposition, we write